-8.4.1 Individual members of the Group, the Governing Body, committees or sub-committees, the committees or sub-committees of its Governing Body and employees will comply with the arrangements determined by the Group for managing conflicts or potential conflicts of interest.

-The Audit & Integrated Governance Committee will ensure that for every interest declared, either in writing or by oral declaration, arrangements are in place to manage the conflict of interests or potential conflict of interests, to ensure the integrity of the Group's decision making processes.

-- 8.4.2 Arrangements for the management of conflicts of interest are to be determined by the Audit & Integrated Governance Committee and will include the requirement to put in writing to the relevant individual arrangements for managing the conflict of interests or potential conflicts of interests, within a week of declaration.
-The arrangements will confirm the following: - a) when an individual should withdraw from a specified activity, on a temporary or permanent basis; - b) monitoring of the specified activity undertaken by the individual, either by a line manager, colleague or other designated individual. - 8.4.3 Where an interest has been declared, either in writing or by oral declaration, the declarant will ensure that before participating in any activity connected with the Group's exercise of its commissioning functions, they have received confirmation of the arrangements to manage the conflict of interest or potential conflict of interest from the Accountable Officer acting in accordance with a policy approved by the Audit & Integrated Governance Committee. - 8.4.4 Where an individual member, employee or person providing services to the Group is aware of an interest which: - a) has not been declared, either in the register or orally, they will declare this at the start of the meeting; - b) has previously been declared, in relation to the scheduled or likely business of the meeting, the individual concerned will bring this to the attention of the chair of the meeting, together with details of arrangements which have been confirmed for the management of the conflict of interests or potential conflict of interests.

-The chair of the meeting will then determine how this should be managed and inform the member of their decision.
-Where no arrangements have been confirmed, the chair of the meeting may require the individual to withdraw from the meeting or part of it.
-The individual will then comply with these arrangements, which must be recorded in the minutes of the meeting.
+- 8.15 Individual members of the group, the Governing Body, committees or sub-committees, the committees or sub-committees of its Governing Body and employees will comply with the arrangements determined by the group for managing conflicts or potential conflicts of interest. - 8.16 The Chairman of the Audit Committee will ensure that for every interest declared, either in writing or by oral declaration, arrangements are in place to manage the conflict of interests or potential conflict of interests, to ensure the integrity of the group's decision making processes. - 8.17 Arrangements for the management of conflicts of interest are to be determined by the Chairman of the Audit Committee and will include the requirement to put in writing to the relevant individual arrangements for managing the conflict of interests or potential conflicts of interests, within a week of declaration.
+The arrangements will confirm the following: - when an individual should withdraw from a specified activity, on a temporary or permanent basis; - monitoring of the specified activity undertaken by the individual, either by a line manager, colleague or other designated individual. - 8.18 Where an interest has been declared, either in writing or by oral declaration, the declarer will ensure that before participating in any activity connected with the group's exercise of its commissioning functions, they have received confirmation of the arrangements to manage the conflict of interest or potential conflict of interest from the Chairman of the Audit Committee. - 8.19 Where an individual member, employee or person providing services to the group is aware of an interest which: - has not been declared, either in the register or orally, they will declare this at the start of the meeting; - has previously been declared, in relation to the scheduled or likely business of the meeting, the individual concerned will bring this to the attention of the Chair of the meeting, together with details of arrangements which have been confirmed for the management of the conflict of interests or potential conflict of interests. - 8.20 The Chair of the meeting will then determine how this should be managed and inform the member of their decision.
+Where no arrangements have been confirmed, the Chair of the meeting may require the individual to withdraw from the meeting or part of it.
+The individual will then comply with these arrangements, which must be recorded in the minutes of the meeting. - 8.21 Where the Chair of any meeting of the group, including committees, subcommittees, or the Governing Body and the Governing Body's committees and sub-committees, has a personal interest, previously declared or otherwise, in relation to the scheduled or likely business of the meeting, they must make a declaration and the Deputy Chair will act as Chair for the relevant part of the meeting.
+Where arrangements have been confirmed for the management of the conflict of interests or potential conflicts of interests in relation to the Chair, the meeting must ensure these are followed.
+Where no arrangements have been confirmed, the Deputy Chair may require the Chair to withdraw from the meeting or part of it.
+Where there is no Deputy Chair, the members of the meeting will select one.